 Development of a fast numerical method for simulating nuclear organisation of chromosomes.
-Using polymer physics and numerical simulations, we recently showed that attractive interactions between loci of the same chromatin state might be the driving forces of the folding of chromatin inside the nucleus in the fly D. melanogaster (37, 47).
-We also showed how interactions of chromosomes with the nuclear membrane may explain the coupling between global gene regulation and 3D compaction of X chromosomes in the worm C. elegans (48).
+Using polymer physics and numerical simulations, we recently showed that attractive interactions between loci of the same chromatin state might be the driving forces of the folding of chromatin inside the nucleus in the fly D. melanogaster (42, 49).
+We also showed how interactions of chromosomes with the nuclear membrane may explain the coupling between global gene regulation and 3D compaction of X chromosomes in the worm C. elegans (50).
 However, in these preliminary studies, we restricted our modeling to relatively small systems (subparts of chromosomes or chromosomes at a very coarse-grained resolution).
 With the recent advances in experimental methods that can now produce high-resoluted structural and epigenomic genome-wide datas, there is a clear need to perform simulations at the full genomic scales in all species ranging from yeast (12 Mbp) to human (3 Gbp).
 Improving the actual numerical tools in order to significantly reduce computation time is thus a crucial prerequisite that will allow to refine our understanding of the complexity of "spatial" regulation of the genomes.

-For that purpose we are currently developing a lattice polymer model with kinetic Monte-Carlo simulations (49).
-The objective (a student is joining our group for a six month training period for that project) will be to improve this method by implementing a numerical scheme that has been developed few years ago by Ostrovsky et al. (Parallel Computing 27:613-641 (2001)); using this algorithm we expect, in a serial implementation, a 500 fold decrease of equilibration times for a yeast genome (from 3mn to 0.3 s) and a 50000 fold decrease for the human genome
+For that purpose we have already developed a lattice polymer model with kinetic Monte-Carlo simulations (49).
+The objective will be to improve this method by implementing a numerical scheme that has been developed few years ago by Ostrovsky et al. (Parallel Computing 27 : 613-641 (2001)); using this algorithm we expect, in a serial implementation, a significant > 10 fold decrease of equilibration times for a yeast genome (from 3 mn to 20 s) and a > 1000 fold decrease for the human genome (from few days to few minutes)!
+Full parallelization will be implemented and choice between CPU vs GPU architecture will be also tested.
+By achieving such optimizations we will make a clear breakthrough in that booming field of genome 3D organisation.